inspire-eu-validation/view-service/iso-19128/at06-getcapabilities-metadataurl-references-inspire-service-metadata.md

 * Send a getCapabilities request to the service endpoint.
 Into the response:

-  * Check if the [MetadataURL](#metadataURL) element mapped into the extended capabilities section into the Capability element is used to reference the INSPIRE service metadata available through an INSPIRE Discovery Service.
+  * Check if the [MetadataURL](#metadataURL) element mapped into the extended capabilities section within the Capability element is used to reference the INSPIRE service metadata available through an INSPIRE Discovery Service.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.1, Requirement 6